 - General Track: Choose six electives from across the tracks in addition to the four core courses.

-Diversity, Inclusion and Belonging - Learn to develop partnerships, facilitate inclusive conversations, create change within an institution, and understand methods for researching, implementing and evaluating diversity, equity and inclusion initiatives. - become fluent in the languages of social identity, the impact of social context and group dynamics and psychological and neuropsychological constructs that result in implicit bias, discrimination and marginalization.
+- Diversity, Inclusion and Belonging: Learn to develop partnerships, facilitate inclusive conversations, create change within an institution and understand methods for researching, implementing and evaluating diversity, equity and inclusion initiatives.
+Become fluent in the languages of social identity, the impact of social context and group dynamics and the psychological and neuropsychological constructs that result in implicit bias, discrimination and marginalization.

-Behavior Management - Take courses on addiction, mental health and youth culture and deviance and learn how to manage these issues in the context of criminal justice.
+- Forensic Behavioral Health: Take courses on addiction, mental health and youth culture and deviance and learn how to manage these issues.

-Federal Law Enforcement - Dig into topics like forensic financial analysis, white collar crime and federal justice with this track.
+- Federal Law Enforcement: Dig into topics such as forensic financial analysis, white-collar crime and federal justice.

 Local/State/Federal Law Enforcement Officer